Grand Safari Kenya

+This morning we travel to Aberdare National Park, encompassing the beautiful, forested Aberdare Mountains and the heart of Kenya’s coffee-growing highlands.
+We arrive at Treetops Lodge (3.5-star) or The Ark Lodge (3.5*), built beside a watering hole.
 Rhino and families of elephant are relatively common visitors, slaking their thirst as we settle back after a fine dinner, and an innovative optional in-room buzzer alerts us during the hours of darkness whenever a spectacle is unfolding outside.

 Lake Nakuru National Park

-We depart Treetops this morning and head west to Lake Nakuru National Park, by way of the Thomson Falls, regarded as Kenya’s most beautiful waterfall.
+We depart this morning and head west to Lake Nakuru National Park, by way of the Thomson Falls, regarded as Kenya’s most beautiful waterfall.
 Lake Nakuru is an ornithologist’s paradise, for hundreds of exotic species that call its shores home.
 At ground level, sightings of Rothschild giraffe, black and white rhino, lion and leopard are not unusual.
-We stay at Lake Nakuru Lodge (3T+), presenting commanding views over the lake and the most convenient base for wetland game drives, which we enjoy late this afternoon and early the following morning.
+We stay at Lake Nakuru Lodge (3.5-star), presenting commanding views over the lake and the most convenient base for wetland game drives, which we enjoy late this afternoon and early the following morning.

 Lake Nakuru National Park - Lake Naivasha National Park

 Following an early morning game drive and breakfast, we make our way to Lake Naivasha, another of the lakes of Africa’s Great Rift Valley.
 Animal life also abounds in this natural oasis, from hippo and buffalo wallowing among the papyrus reeds to giraffes nibbling the acacia, Colobus monkeys leaping from tree to tree and innumerate species of birds adding flashes of colour and exotic calls.
 The afternoon is free for you to relax and enjoy the resort facilities.
-Home for two nights is Lake Naivasha Sopa Resort (3T+) or Lake Naivasha Country Club (4T).
+Home for two nights is Lake Naivasha Sopa Resort (3.5-star) or Lake Naivasha Country Club (4-star).